Electric Rates - Purpose

 - the costs associated with customer service, billing and collection, and meter reading.

-Within the rate structure, different rate groups share out the total cost responsibility between the various customer classes to ensure the financial integrity of the department and the Town.
+Within the rate structure, different rate groups share the total cost responsibility between the various customer classes to ensure the financial integrity of the department and the Town.

-2021 Electric Rates Summary (Rates effective from January 2021 until superseded)
+Current Electric Rates Summary (Rates effective from January 2021 until superseded)

 The electric rate classes are described in detail in Appendix 1.1 of the Power and Communications Policy and Procedures.